cyrus-and/chrome-remote-interface/.github/ISSUE_TEMPLATE.md

     https://github.com/cyrus-and/chrome-remote-interface#faq

 Alright then, please provide the following information along with a detailed description of what went wrong.

-If appropriate, attach a minimal standalone script to help to reproduce your issue.
--->
+If appropriate, attach a MINIMAL STANDALONE SCRIPT to help to reproduce your issue.
+(Use fenced blocks to display JavaScript code like this: ```js) -->

 | Component | Version